Dafny: Loop invariants

-Dafny additionally employs limited static analysis to infer simple loop invariants where possible.
+Dafny also employs limited static program analysis to infer simple loop invariants where possible.
 In the example above, it would seem that the loop invariant invariant i >= 0 is also required as variable i is mutated within the loop.
-Whilst the underlying logic does require such an invariant, Dafny automatically infers this and, hence, it can be omitted at the source level.
+Whilst the underlying logic requires such an invariant, Dafny infers this automatically, and hence, it can be omitted at the source level.

 Proof features

 Dafny includes features which further support its use as a proof assistant.
 Although proofs of simple properties within a function or method (as shown above) are not unusual for tools of this nature, Dafny also allows the proof of properties between one function and another.
 As is common for a proof assistant, such proofs are often inductive in nature.
-Dafny is perhaps unusual in employing method invocation as a mechanism for applying the inductive hypothesis.
+Dafny may be unusual in employing method invocation as a mechanism for applying the inductive hypothesis.
 The following illustrates: